 A common thread among all nonprofits is that they need to raise money in order to do their good work.
-Now, combine that with the above fact about not wanting to be bored and gamification was born.
+Now, combine that with the above fact about not wanting to be bored and gamification websites for nonprofit fundraising was born.

 What is Gamification?

 Gamification is using game-like designs or strategies in a non-game context.
 It started to pick up speed in 2010, and now it is a staple of both the for-profit and nonprofit world.
-It adds creativity and competition to something that might be, ahem, boring.
+It modernizes and adds an element of competition to something that might be, ahem, boring.

 This is especially relevant for the younger generation.
 They are donating.
 They want to do good in the world.
 But they, like everyone else, want to be engaged.
-Gamification is a way to transform old-fashioned donating into an interactive experience.
+Gamification websites for nonprofit fundraising is a way to transform old-fashioned donating into an interactive experience.

 The Benefits of Gamification

 Friendly competition can boost how much and how often people donate, especially in men.
 According to Science Daily, men will donate four times as much if they are involved in a competition.
 By using progress meters, points and teams, you can inspire some competition that will ultimately name the winner the nonprofit.